free web stats

 In Simple Words

-Holi is a festival of colours, devotion, and joy.
+Holi is a festival of colors, devotion, and joy.
 It celebrates the victory of good over evil, welcomes the beauty of spring, and brings people together.

-The story of Holika and Prahlad forms the spiritual base of Holi while the Radha-Krishna stories led to the colourful celebrations as we see today.
-Every part of the country celebrates the festival of colours in its own unique way, adding its own flavours.
+The story of Holika and Prahlad forms the spiritual base of Holi, while the Radha-Krishna stories led to the colorful celebrations we see today.
+Every part of the country celebrates the festival of colors in its unique way, adding its own flavors.

 For children, it is a festival of fun and joy.
 For parents, it is a chance to teach values such as faith and forgiveness.
-It is a reminder that life is brighter when we fill it with love and positivity.
+It reminds us that life is brighter when we fill it with love and positivity.

 If you are interested in art and culture integrated childhood education, join us!